 If your printer takes a long time to appear on the list, 1 minute or more, then click Refresh.
-If your printer still fails to appear, reset the print server back to its factory default settings (see Reset the network settings to the factory default on page 112) and try the wireless setup again.
+If your printer still fails to appear, reset the print server back to its factory default settings (see Reset the network settings to the factory default on page 118) and try the wireless setup again.

-- If you do not want to set your printer as Default printer, uncheck Set as Default Printer. - If you want to disable the Status Monitor, uncheck Enable Status Monitor. - If you disable your Personal Firewall software (e.g. Windows® Firewall), turn it back on.
+- If you want to register your product on-line, check On-Line Registration. - If you do not want to set your printer as Default printer, uncheck Set as Default Printer. - If you want to disable the Status Monitor, uncheck Enable Status Monitor. - If you disable your Personal Firewall software (e.g. Windows® Firewall), turn it back on.